WordPress Plugins That Are Not Approved

 - WP DB Manager

-If you have questions about the uPress backup system installed on your site, you are more than welcome to ask the technical support team at the following link
+If you have questions about the uPress backup system installed on your site, you are more than welcome to ask the technical support team.

 Our support team will be happy to answer your questions and help if necessary.